Chatbot UX

 Ensure Multi-Platform Consistency

-Your chatbot can be deployed on different platforms and spawn across different devices.
-Unified experience and quality across all medium produce a great UI/UX experience.
+Your chatbot can be deployed on various platforms and span multiple devices.
+Unified experience and quality across all media produce a great UI/UX experience.

 Multi-platform considerations: